Emmotes/ic_spoilers/docs/campaign_tales.md

 # Tutorial

-The new formation appears to force Bruenor into the middle space in the middle column of the formation.
-There is also a game rule define called `tales_tutorial`.
+There is a game rule define called `tales_tutorial`.
 I'm not sure what this means for the campaign yet.

 # Favour